MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-limitations.md

 - The CSV upload feature for bulk addition of sites or user accounts in the backup policy creation workflow can accommodate a maximum of 5,000 entries per CSV file.

 - The rule-based feature for bulk addition of sites via site names or URL in the backup policy creation workflow can accommodate a maximum of 10 keywords only at a time.
-Each keyword can have a minimum of 3 characters and maximum of 255 characters.
+Each keyword can have a minimum of three characters and maximum of 255 characters.

 - The rule-based feature for bulk addition of user accounts via security groups or distribution lists can accommodate a maximum of three groups only at a time.
 These rules are static and applied one time only.
 That is, the security groups or distribution lists are flattened at the time of adding to the backup configuration policy and won't be dynamically tracked or persisted in the system.